datalust/seq-tickets/rfcs/0667-apikey-delegated-permissions.md

 #### Controlling ingestion rate per API key

 When an administrative user browses _Settings > API keys_, by default only shared keys will be shown.
-By selectin the new _Show personal API keys_ checkbox, the details of API keys owned by all users will be included, showing the ingestion rate for personal as well as shared keys.
+By selecting the new _Show personal API keys_ checkbox, the details of API keys owned by all users will be included, showing the ingestion rate for personal as well as shared keys.

 Note that this will not reveal the tokens associated with personal API keys, as these will have been hashed and therefore will not be retrievable from storage.